andarazoroflove/deps/README.md

 # deps
-Prebuilt dependancies for building alt-coin wallets on Windows
+Prebuilt dependancies for building alt-coin wallets on Windows.

+These are compiled on 32bit Windows.
+Download, unzip, build software.